Stephanie Cox: Coaching career

 Cox began coaching while still an active player.
 She first joined Puget Sound Loggers as an assistant coach in 2012.
 Cox was the head coach of the girls' soccer team at Gig Harbor High School from 2015 to 2019, and she led them to an undefeated season and a state championship in 2018.

 After her retirement from professional soccer, Cox was an assistant coach for Seattle Reign FC in 2017.
 She returned as assistant coach after the club's relocation to Tacoma, Washington, in 2019, before deciding to resume her playing career midway through the season.

 In June 2022, Cox was named the interim head coach of the Puget Sound Loggers women's soccer team.
 Stephanie Cox was named Puget Sound's head coach in December 2022 after serving as the interim head coach for the 2022 season.
 Cox led the 2022 Loggers to a 16-4-1 overall record and an at-large bid for the NCAA D-III Championship.
 She also coaches club soccer for Harbor Premier.

 Personal life

 Cox is a Christian.
 Cox has talked about her faith saying, "My faith in Christ has made my role as an athlete so much more meaningful.
 It is more than wins and losses, X's and O's; it is about loving others and showing them Christ."
 Cox is of Mexican descent.

 Cox has assisted her parents, Rob and Cindy Lopez, in leading a group of teens to Egypt to paint an orphanage, traveled to the Bahamas to clear land for construction of a learning center, traveled to Mexico to serve meals to American missionaries, and was part of a team that created a Hurricane Katrina fundraiser in 2005.
 She recently became a spokesperson for Casey Family Services, the country's largest foster care organization.

-Stephanie lives in Gig Harbor, Washington with her husband, former University of Portland baseball player Brian Cox, and their daughter Kaylee.
+Stephanie lives in Gig Harbor, Washington with her husband, former University of Portland baseball player Brian Cox, and their daughter.